 Neighbors who have integrated their Ring Alarm with their Echo device will be able to use Alexa to arm and disarm their Alarm simply by speaking to their Alexa enabled devices.
 The following instructions will help you connect your Echo to your Alarm and setup Alexa to arm and disarm your system.

 Note: You will have to select a four-digit voice code in order to disarm your Ring Alarm.
-Once selected, the system can be voice-armed and disarmed by anyone who gives the command to Alexa with the four-digit code.
+Once selected, the system can be voice-armed or disarmed by anyone who gives the command to Alexa with the four-digit code.

 Connecting your Alarm to your Alexa

-If you are new to Alexa you will need to download and install the Alexa app onto your mobile device before you can arm and disarm using Alexa.
+If you are new to Alexa, you will need to download and install the Alexa app onto your mobile device before you can arm and disarm using Alexa.